By Cade Metzmike Isaac & Erin Griffith

 But that relationship began to shift last November when OpenAI’s board of directors briefly ousted Altman, sparking concerns at Microsoft about the future stability of the start-up.
 According to four individuals familiar with the situation, OpenAI had approached Microsoft for more investment to help fund its AI operations, with the start-up projecting a $5 billion loss this year.
 While Microsoft initially appeared open to continuing its financial support, Altman’s brief ousting caused Microsoft CEO Satya Nadella to reassess the company’s long-term reliance on OpenAI.

-Financial and Strategic Strain
+Financial and strategic strain

 As OpenAI has continued to request more funding and computing resources to build and operate its AI systems, Microsoft has reportedly become more cautious.
 While Microsoft has invested in multiple rounds of OpenAI’s funding, the company’s leadership has grown concerned about its heavy reliance on the start-up, particularly as the costs of running large-scale AI models like those developed by OpenAI continue to skyrocket.